 Non-eligible students are notified in writing of the reasons why aid was refused, and may appeal this decision by directing a request for reconsideration, in writing, to the Financial Aid Office.

-A sample budget, used for financial aid purposes during 2011-2012, for an in-county commuter student living with parents is listed below:
+A sample budget, used for financial aid purposes during the 2023-2024 academic year, for an in-county student living with parents, enrolled in 14 credits per term is listed below:

 General Application Eligibility Criteria